forkkit/supertokens-node-mysql-ref-jwt/README.md

 });
 ```
 #### Auth.revokeSessionUsingSessionHandle(sessionHandle)
-- To be called when token theft callback is called (see configs).
+- To be called when the token theft callback is called (see configs).
 The callback function will give you a sessionHandle and a userId.
-Using the sessionHandle, you can logout any device that is using that particular session only.
+Using the sessionHandle, you can logout any device that is using that particular session.
 This enables you to keep other devices of this userId still logged in.
 ```js
 // @params sessionHandle: string - a unique ID identifying this session.
 // @returns a Promise